Medications and blood glucose levels

 Needing medication doesn’t mean that you have failed in any way.
 The effect your pregnancy hormones are having on how your insulin works, is unfortunately not in your control.

 Metformin is a tablet used to reduce your blood glucose levels.
 This will help you meet your blood glucose level targets.
 Like all medications it has side effects, so read the leaflet carefully and ask your pharmacist if you have any questions.
-Take the metformin when you’ve been instructed to by your GP.
+Take the metformin when you’ve been instructed to by your GP or obstetrician.
 It’s important you take it as prescribed so it can have the positive effect on reducing your blood glucose levels.

 Insulin is safe to take during pregnancy.
 It does not cross the placenta from the mother to the baby.
 Thanks to new technology, insulin needles are extremely fine and short.
 Some people can barely see them.
 Most people say that injecting insulin is less painful than pricking your finger to check your blood glucose levels.